pasca-l/identicon-svg-generator/README.md

 $ docker compose up
 ```

-2. Access address (port set to 8080), and give a username at the root.
+2. Open website (port set to 8080), giving a username at the root.
 ```
 http://localhost:8080/USERNAME
 ```